ninglab/CTKG/Schema.md

 This relation indicates which *BaselineGroup* the measurement value in the *BaselineRecord* node belongs to.
 For example, the triplet (10828802,*BaselineGroup-BaselineRecord*,12255269) indicates that the *BaselineRecord* node with ID "12255269" is for the *BaselineGroup* with ID "10828802".
 There are 315,533 edges between 27,068 nodes of *BaselineGroup* and 315,533 nodes of *BaselineRecord*.
 Each edge of this relation type has an id "baselinegroup::baselinerecord:XXX".

-Each relation is associated with two attributes:
+Each relation is associated with 2 attributes:

 1. **title**